joavilati/Pokedex_Kotlin/README.md

 # Pokedex Kotlin

   The app intents to provide a dictionary about pokemon's, here you will find the project on version 0.3.0.
-For build it, i am using retrofit to consult pokemons API's, and practicing the construction of recycler view inside recyclerview.
+For build it, i am using retrofit to consult pokemons API's, and practicing the construction of recycler view inside recycler view.

 ## Prerequisites